This guide provides information about Copyright in the context of research and education.

 This decision to opt out was made in light of the Supreme Court of Canada decisions of July 12, 2012 that addressed fair dealing and the passing of the Copyright Modernization Act in June 2012.

 Camosun faculty and staff are now required to adhere to the new Fair Dealing Policy.
 If copyrighted material used in a coursepack, in a classroom or on D2L etc. does not meet the standards of fair dealing (excluding materials used under the public domain or creative commons license) faculty will be asked to identify an alternative resource or seek permission for use from the copyright holder and pay any associated royalties.
 Assistance will be available when permission is required.
-If there are any immediate questions that are not addressed here please contact Erynne Grant or Sybil Harrison.
+If there are any immediate questions that are not addressed here please contact Sybil Harrison.